hamdichau/MR-antihypertensives-AD/README.md

 ## Using this code

-To run this code, set your working directy in the file 'config.R' and run this file.
+To run this code, set your working directly in the file 'config.R' and run this file.
 All other files are called when required from this file.
-If you would like more information concerning the data setup, please contact venexia.walker@bristol.ac.uk.
+If you would like any more information, please contact venexia.walker@bristol.ac.uk.

 ## Availability of data

-The data used in this project are publicly avaliable and have been obtained from the following sources:
+The data used in this project are publicly available and have been obtained from the following sources:

 MR-Base - http://mrbase.org